Visit Mljet Island and the National park

 Roman Palace by np-mljet.hr

-There are a lot of different ways to get to the Island, depending on whether you are traveling by car or not, and from where you are coming.
+There are many different ways to get to the Island, depending on whether you travel by car or not, and from where you are coming.

 If you are traveling without a car, you can get to Mljet from Dubrovnik:

 • From Dubrovnik you can travel with the Kapetan Luka Catamaran service.
-You can go from Dubrovnik to Sombra- the catamaran service from Dubrovnik to Sobra sails to Korcula, Makarska, Bol on Brac and Split.
+You can go from Dubrovnik to Sombra.
+The catamaran service from Dubrovnik to Sobra sails to Korcula, Makarska, Bol on Brac Island, and Split.
 This route runs daily from mid-June to mid-September.

-• Dubrovnik-Pomena – this route runs from Dubrovnik to Pomena, traveling on to Korcula, Hvar Town, and Milna on Brac.
+• Dubrovnik - Pomena stops in Korcula, Hvar Town, and Milna on Brac Island.
 The route runs from the end of April to the end of October.

-You can get to Mljet from Split and Korcula with Catamarans, also with Kapetan Luka.
+You can get to Mljet from Split and Korcula with Kapetan Luka Catamarans.

 If you are traveling by car you have car farriers from Peljesac Peninsula to Sobra with Jadrolinija.
 This ferry runs several times a day and has a journey time of 45 minutes, it is the only option available for reaching the island of Mljet if you have your own car.

-I hope this Blog with its tips helps you and makes you want to come and visit the Island and the National park Mljet.
-I guarantee you that you will have the best time and that you will not want to leave or that you will want to come back!
+I hope the tips in this blog help you and make you want visit the Island and the National Park Mljet.
+I guarantee you will have the best time and not want to leave!

 Contact our Villa Experts